Pittsburgh-based Cohen & Grigsby was founded in 1981 when

 Employment, Intellectual Property, Litigation, Bankruptcy &

-Immigration/International Business, and has also opened a public
+Immigration/International Business, and it has also opened a public

 Learning by Doing